Volume of 3D Shapes

 The Volume of Prism

 A prism is a 3D object with flat faces, where faces are parallel to each other.
 It has the same cross-section along its length.
-Mathematically, the volume of a prism is the product of the area of the base and the length.
+Mathematically, the volume of a prism is the product of the area of the base and the height.

 The Volume of a Pyramid